Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Cautious rulers will no longer die all the time in furniture factories.
 - Hitler is now Catholic.
 - The Composing Journal Entry now gets correctly added if you recruit a new composer.
+- The Public Construction Journal Entry now gets added correctly, if you recruit a new Architect.

 Characters:
 - Théophile-Jules Pelouze (random French Chemist)